List of political parties in the United Kingdom

 The Electoral Commission's Register of Political Parties lists the details of political parties registered to contest elections in the United Kingdom, including their registered name.
 Under current electoral law, including the Registration of Political Parties Act 1998, the Electoral Administration Act 2006, and the Political Parties, Elections and Referendums Act 2000, only registered party names can be used on ballot papers by those wishing to contest elections.
 Candidates who do not belong to a registered party can use "independent" or no label at all.
-As of 25 May 2024, the Electoral Commission showed the number of registered political parties in Great Britain and Northern Ireland as 393.
+As of 1 June 2026, the Electoral Commission showed the number of registered political parties in Great Britain and Northern Ireland as 410.

 Before the middle of the 19th century, politics in the United Kingdom was dominated by the Whigs and the Tories.
 These were not political parties in the modern sense but somewhat loose alliances of interests and individuals.
 The Whigs included many of the leading aristocratic dynasties committed to the Protestant succession, and later drew support from elements of the emerging industrial interests and wealthy merchants, while the Tories were associated with the landed gentry, the Church of England and the Church of Scotland.

 By the mid 19th century, the Tories had evolved into the Conservative Party, and the Whigs had evolved into the Liberal Party.
 The concept of right and left came originally from France, where the supporters of a monarchy (constitutional or absolute) sat on the right wing of the National Assembly, and republicans on the left.
 In the late 19th century, the Liberal Party began to lean towards the left.
 Liberal Unionists split off from the Liberals over Irish Home Rule and moved closer to the Conservatives over time.

 The Liberals and Conservatives dominated the political scene until the 1920s, when the Liberal Party declined in popularity and suffered a long stream of resignations.
 It was replaced as the main anti-Tory opposition party by the newly emerging Labour Party, which represented an alliance between the labour movement, organised trades unions and various socialist societies.

 Since then, the Conservative and Labour parties have dominated British politics, and have alternated in government ever since.
 However, the UK is not a two-party system as other parties have significant support.
 The Liberal Democrats were the third largest party until the 2015 general election when they were overtaken by the Scottish National Party in terms of seats and UK political party membership, and by the UK Independence Party (UKIP) in terms of votes.
-The Liberal Democrats regained the status of the third largest political party in the UK by seats with the outcome of the 2024 United Kingdom general election, although in the 2025 United Kingdom local elections Reform beat the Lib Dems both in vote share and in number of councils gained.
+The Liberal Democrats regained the status of the third largest political party in the UK by seats with the outcome of the 2024 United Kingdom general election.